MrFriendCS/AH-CS/docs/AH-CS-SDD.md

 ### Inheritance

-New classes can be declared that inherit the properties and methods of a class.
+New classes can be declared that inherit the properties and methods of an existing class.
 The new class can be extend with additional properties and / or methods.

 ``` python